ramakanthdorai/joel.is-epub/README.md

-Run 'python book.py' to generate the epub
+Run book.py to generate the epub